jkrh/kvms/README.md

 Guest kernel signature verification support
 -------------------------------------------
 - Hypervisor supports guest kernel signature checks out of the box.
-Just use two top level makefile targets ('gen_key' and 'sign_guest IMAGE=<file>') to embed a signature into the kernel image.
+Just use two top level makefile targets ('gen_key' and 'sign_guest IMAGE=<file>
+  DTB_FILE=<dtb_file> DTB_ADDR=<dtb load address>') to embed a signature of the kernel image and the device tree into the kernel image.
 The signature is checked prior to allowing the guest to be mapped as an executable.
 - Actual work happens via embedded kernel loader that maps the kernel into guest memory space for the signature verification purposes prior to running.